Skip to content

 1. Soul-soothing food writing

-Sumptuous food writing seamlessly combined with practical recipes is a well-established Nigella trademark, but this union finds its ultimate expression in Nigella's brand new cookbook, Cook, Eat, Repeat.
-Nestled in between the book's 150 practical recipes, you'll find absorbing essays exploring everything from the oomph-giving power of anchovies to the fundamentals of modern day recipe writing, and all delivered with her signature complexity, wit and warmth.
+Sumptuous food writing seamlessly combined with practical recipes is a well-established Nigella trademark, but this union finds its ultimate expression in Nigella’s latest cookbook, Cook, Eat, Repeat.
+Nestled in between the book’s 150 practical recipes, you’ll find absorbing essays exploring everything from the oomph-giving power of anchovies to the fundamentals of modern day recipe writing, and all delivered with her signature complexity, wit and warmth.
 This is as much a cookbook to inspire your dinner as it is to entertain you in your reading spot of choice with a pen in hand, ready to underline your favourite quotes.
 Trust us, there will be many.

 From the book